Election-Tech-Initiative/electionguard/docs/overview/Glossary.md

 ### decryption mediator

-A component or actor responsible for composing each guardian's partial decryptions or compensated decryptions into the plaintext tally
+A component or actor responsible for composing each guardian's partial decryptions or compensated decryptions into the plaintext tally.

 ### decryption share

-A guardian's partial share of a decryption
+A guardian's partial share of a decryption.

 ### description hash (_preferred:_ [base hash](#base-hash-q))

-A hash representation of the original [election description](#election-description----see-election-manifest)
+A hash representation of the original [election description](#election-description----see-election-manifest).

 ### election